FelixLusseau/OPM-Bot/README.md

   Sends a screenshot of the player war history and the graph associated.

 - Send an Excel spreadsheet with the war results and averages with colors.

+- 31/08/2023 : New display is beginning its deployment !